Music and art are two tangible ways that we can experience God here on earth.

 Both music and art can be a beautiful form of worship of God, the Ultimate Artist.
 Whether the artist or the viewer, the performer or the listener, we foster a love and appreciation of classical art and music.
 All Prekindergarten through Class Eight students weekly attend art and music classes.

 Art encompasses both aesthetic appreciation and creative expression.
-Created in God’s image, we believe all people possess an innate creative capacity.
+We believe all people possess an innate creative capacity because all people are created in God's image.
 Such creativity witnesses to the impress of deity upon our souls, mirroring His image in us and radiating His mind through us as we create.
 As a classical and Christian school, we explore great works of art by past masters filtered through a Christian perspective.
 Such exploration enables students to experience the intellectual and emotional power of artistic genius while cultivating their own creative potential and aesthetic discernment.
 Students additionally study artistic methods in various media to learn how to create artistic works of their own.
 Each school year concludes with Fine Arts Day, where we display each student’s best work during the year.

 Why We Sing at Providence